implydata/learn-druid/website/courses/data-modeling/summarize_and_sketch.md

 Work through the GROUP BY ([local](http://localhost:8889/lab/tree/03-query/01-groupby.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/03-query/01-groupby.ipynb)) notebook in the query section.

-But GROUP BY is not just useful at query time!
+But GROUP BY is not just useful at query time.
 You can also use GROUP BY at ingestion time to summarise your incoming data.

 If you're working with streaming data, you may want to check out the notebook on rollup at ingestion time ([local](http://localhost:8889/lab/workspaces/auto-w/tree/02-ingestion/16-native-groupby-rollup.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/02-ingestion/16-native-groupby-rollup.ipynb)).